 Hiring competency for the role and beyond

-Simply put, a candidate’s competency is their skill, knowledge, and ability to do the job.
+Simply put, when you hire for competency, you’re looking at a candidate’s skill, knowledge, and ability to do the job.
 In most cases, historical results are an indication of future potential.
 As an organization, you must first identify the core competencies required for success within the position.
 These change over time with market strategy, personnel, and client needs.
 Once identified, evaluating a candidate’s demonstration of those competencies is a matter of conversation.
 At its core, this is what recruiters and HR specialists are trained to do.
 Where the skill set often falls short is in understanding the projected future competencies for the role.
 Remember, we must hire with an infinite mindset.
 Can this person adapt quickly to succeed in the position’s current capacity AND does the candidate demonstrate the competencies needed to execute beyond today’s strategy?

-Top-level hiring practices examine culture, character, and competency at equal value.
+Top-level hiring practices examine candidates when you hire for culture, hire for character, and hire for competency at equal value.
 Shift your focus from a finite process that only considers the needs of “results now” driven operations to one that starts with the infinite ideals of the business in mind.
 Lower turnover, higher employee satisfaction, and increased profits will result.

 If you have questions about Today’s ViewPoint or would like to learn more about MarshBerry’s Talent Advisory, email or call Bryan Lake, Vice President, at 616.214.3335.
 Also, don’t miss MarshBerry’s FocalPoint webinar “Three Things to Consider When Creating a Talent Plan” on April 4, 2023.
 Register now

 NYC 5/9 | CHI 5/11 | LV 5/18